vijayraavi/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/policy-statements.md

 **Policy statement**: Cloud Governance processes must include quarterly review with configuration management teams to identify malicious actors or usage patterns that should be prevented by cloud asset configuration.

 **Potential design options**: Establish a quarterly security review meeting that includes both governance team members and IT staff responsible for configuration cloud applications and resources.
-Review existing security data and metrics to establish gaps in current Deployment Acceleration policy and tooling, and update policy to mitigate any new risks.
+Review existing security data and metrics to establish gaps in current Deployment Acceleration policy and tooling, and update policy to remediate any new risks.

 ## Next steps